saimgulay/TouchDesigner-WekinatorControlCHOP/README.md

 - Dynamic parameterisation of inputs, models, and names
 - DTW gesture recording and event handling
 - Realtime Wekinator output parsing
-- Idiot-proof UI for all common workflows
+- User-friendly UI for all common workflows
 - No dependencies, no external Python modules

 ## Requirements